-The Board appoints the Risk Manager as the function responsible for identification, assessment, management, and reporting of risks arising within operations across all businesses and risk types within the organization.
-The Risk Manager reports to both the Board and the CEO.
+The Board appoints the CRO as the function responsible for independent identification, assessment, management, and reporting of risks arising within operations across all businesses and risk types within the organization.
+The CRO reports to both the Board and the CEO.